 Presents a focus on practical aspects, in addition to a detailed description of the theory

-Includes extensive hands-on examples, enabling readers to gain further insight into the topic
+Includes extensive hands-on examples with KNIME, Python, and R, enabling readers to gain further insight into the topic

 Making use of data is not anymore a niche project but central to almost every project.

 With access to massive compute resources and vast amounts of data, it seems at least in principle possible to solve any problem.
 However, successful data science projects result from the intelligent application of: human intuition in combination with computational power; sound background knowledge with computer-aided modelling; and critical reflection of the obtained insights and results.